coach-kg/idea-garden/content/notes/coaching-models.md

 * ...

 The best models are built upon profound insights - wether they are stated explicitly or not within the model.
 Yet they also have to be simple enough to be useful and communicable and not overwhelm with unstructured complexity.

+Models also serve as a structuring for the timing and use of specific [interventions and coaching methods](notes/coaching-methods-interventions.md).